wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"><img alt="google-cables-1533x861.png" width="1533" src="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"></a>

+As of this writing, latency between the EU and Asia locations is very high because Google Compute Engine does not have a direct link between them.

-PROTIP: If you only operate out of just one region, use a <strong>Central US</strong> region, which reaches West to Asia and East to Europe.
+PROTIP: If you only operate out of just one region in the world, use a <strong>Central US</strong> region, which reaches West to Asia and East to Europe.

 ## Network speed

+Under ideal conditions, latency over networks are limited by speed of light traveling within fiber-optic cables, which is roughly 202562 km/s or or 125866 miles/s.
+(Actual reachable speed is still a bit lower than that).

+To estimate distance between terrestial locations, use <a target="_blank" href="https://www.daftlogic.com/projects-google-maps-distance-calculator.htm">Distance Calculator website</a>

 To compare network speeds: